gagan-mahesh/capstonephase2/Capstone_Phase2/README.md

 #### Terminal3
 3. python app.py
 #### Browser
-4. localhost:8000/summary [This currently only extracts hyperlinks]
+4. localhost:8000/summary?count=3 [this extracts top 3 tweets...]
 5. Open another tab and localhost:8000/results [Keep refreshing this page to see top 5 tweets being displayed as and when job is processed from the redis queue]